| |

 Ellington and kind of said, "Gosh"!
 I stood next to Duke and held my breath as he signed my program in the center between his name and his illustration.
 Johnny Hodges, Duke's alto sax player, signed it on the right side over

 the illustration of Duke's cheek, and Rufus "Speedy" Jones, Duke's drummer, just below Johnny's signature.
-I'm not certain whose signature appears just above Duke's, but it looks like that

 of the late, great Peter Spurbeck.
 Peter was the associate conductor of the Memphis Symphony at the time, a fine cellist,